mmTanmoy/FTS_multispecies/README.md

 The script submit_to_cluster.py includes a way to distribute multiple jobs to available CPUs in a node and uses Python's multi processing module.
 The script calc_correlations.py could be used to calculate pair distribution functions.
+For phase separated droplet visualization, the example script plot_snapshots.py could be used.
+Two input snapshot files can be found in the snapshots.zip file.